traefik/hub/WALKTHROUGH.md

 </details>

-## Deploy an API with Traefik Proxy
+## Step 1: Deploy an API with Traefik Proxy

 First, we will install Traefik Proxy with Helm: